xezpeleta/traefik-cas-auth/README.md

 ## Configuration

-The middleware supports the following configuration options:
+The middleware requires minimal configuration.
+Only the CAS server URL is required:

 | Option | Type | Required | Default | Description |
 |--------|------|----------|---------|-------------|